PhoenixTales/wiki.gothicarchive.org/locations.md

 ## Temple Of Sleeper
 - `in an uknown ancient temple, unchanged for 1000 years`
 - there is a dimensional portal to _Demon World_ that makes it possible to summon or banish an _arch demon_

+## Tower Of Demon Summoners
+- German: `Turm des Dämonenbeschwörers` (`TDB`)
+- there is only one _Demon Summoner_ living there at the time of the game
+- _Fire Mages_ know very well where it is and apparently from time to time attempt a visit

 ## Troll Canyon Of Khorinis Mine Valley
 - North from the _Old Camp_